unibo-spe/spe-slides/content/07-ci/generator.md

         required: true
 jobs:
   Job-1:
-    ... # It can use a matrix, different OSs, and
+    ... # It can use a matrix, different OSs, and so on
   Job-2:
     ... # Multiple jobs are okay!
 ```